rohan2017/BMP388_DEV_I2C/README.md

 ---
 ### __Device Initialisation__

-To initialise the BMP388 it is necessary to call the begin() function with or without parameters.
+To initialise the BMP388 it is necessary to call the begin() function with or without arguments.
 The parameters specify the starting mode, pressure/temperature oversampling, IIR filter and standby time options respectively:

 ```
 bmp388.begin(SLEEP_MODE, OVERSAMPLING_X16, OVERSAMPLING_X2, IIR_FILTER_4, TIME_STANDBY_5MS);
 ```

-Alternatively simply call the begin function without any paremeters, this sets up the default configuration: SLEEP_MODE, pressure oversampling X16, temperature oversampling X2, IIR filter OFF and a standby time of 5ms:
+Alternatively simply call the begin function without any arguments, this sets up the default configuration: SLEEP_MODE, pressure oversampling X16, temperature oversampling X2, IIR filter OFF and a standby time of 5ms:

 ```
 bmp388.begin();	// Initialise the BMP388 with default configuration